wronai/domd/README.md

 - **Zero Configuration**: Works out of the box with sensible defaults
 - **Command Filtering**: Skip specific commands using `.doignore`
 - **Docker Integration**: Run commands in isolated Docker containers using `.dodocker`
+- **Clean Architecture**: Modular design with separation of concerns for better maintainability
+- **REST API**: Access all functionality through a RESTful API interface

 ## 🔍 Supported Project Types